aureq/cert-manager-webhook-ovh/README.md

 It is usually safe to provide your OVH API keys as part of your `values.yaml` file or on the command line.
 However, it may be needed to separate the domain of responsibility between Ops (in charge of deploying the chart) and Security (in charge of obtaining and deploying the OVH API keys).

 When providing your OVH API keys directly, this chart stores the provided OVH API keys in a secret (format shown  below) and then leverages secret references.
-The values of `applicationKey`, `applicationSecret` and `consumerKey` are base64 encoded.
+The values of `applicationKey`, `applicationSecret` and `applicationConsumerKey` are base64 encoded.

 If you decide to use secret references, simply indicate which secret name to use, and which key name in the secret holds the correct value.